 This low-tech smart lock fits over your key and existing mechanismNuki

-You can check the status of the lock remotely via the smartphone app, and there is Alexa support for locking or unlocking the door with your voice.
+You can check the status of the lock remotely via the smartphone app, and there is Google Assistant, Alexa and Apple HomeKit support for locking or unlocking the door with your voice.
 There's also a scheduling feature so you can have the door lock itself at a set time every night.
 The Nuki is powered by four AA batteries, but you will need to make sure your lock has an external key override function; otherwise, when the battery runs out you won't be able to open the lock with a key from the outside.

 As you can see, it is theoretically possible to install a smart lock on the door of a renter property, but with several caveats.
 First, you will need to get your landlord's permission and explain to them how devices like the August and Friday still work with their key.
-Then you need to explain how these locks do not affect the deadbolt (so do not change the physical security of the door) and that fitting such a lock is reversible.
+Then you need to explain how these locks do not affect the deadbolt (so do not change the physical security of the door) and that fitting such a lock is completely reversible.

 While the Nuki offers an even simpler installation process, the need for an external key override function could rule out your lock, and removing the device after it has been stuck to the door could be more difficult than unscrewing the August or Friday.